 c.
 Why does the graph repeat itself?
-How many times do you think this will happen?
+As $\theta$ increases, how many times do you expect the graph to repeat?
 Why?

 Answer: The graph repeats itself because the cotangent function is periodic.
-It will continue infinitely because the domain of the cotangent function is infinite
+It will continue infinitely many times because the domain of the cotangent function is infinite.

-Teacher Tip: It is important to note that, while the screen only shows 2.5 periods of the function, it is defined beyond that.
+Teacher Tip: It is important to note that while the screen only shows 2.5 periods of the function, it is defined beyond that.